Partey’s girlfriend & daughter enjoy vacation in France amid his legal battle

 Partey and Janine's relationship history

-Janine and Thomas reportedly began their relationship in 2022, opting to keep it low-profile in the early days, per the Sun.
+Janine and Thomas reportedly began their relationship in 2022, opting to keep it low-key in the early days, according to The Sun.

 Their bond became more visible when Janine travelled to Ghana in June 2023, where she was introduced to Partey’s family.